wise-coders/influxdb-jdbc-driver/README.md

 ## Licensing

-The driver is free to use for everyone, code modifications are allwed only to [this repository](https://github.com/wise-coders/influxdb-jdbc-driver).
+The driver is free to use for everyone, code modifications are allowed only to [this repository](https://github.com/wise-coders/influxdb-jdbc-driver) as pull requests or issues.

 ## Connecting using DbSchema